aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never do something halfway.
-If you do it w
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Fri Jul 10 08:13:58 2026
+Last update: Sat Jul 11 07:03:52 2026

 ### Let's play! 🎮